touchlab/xcode-kotlin/README.md

 sudo ./colorsetup.sh
 ```

+## Kotlin 1.3.60 Issue

+Using static frameworks and/or Cocoapods may remove debug info in this version.
+[More info here](https://github.com/JetBrains/kotlin-native/issues/3446)

 ### Special Note

 All of that magic was sorted out by [Ellen Shapiro](https://github.com/designatednerd), who undrestands all of this